Kentucky Basketball

 Top 10 Misconceptions surrounding UK and their basketball squad

 I believe most every home page should bring something new to the internet rather than recycle the same information.
 In that vein, I have included my thoughts on some of the misconceptions that surround Kentucky basketball.
 Some have questioned me as to why someone would want to concentrate on what is sometimes negative or hard-to-defend areas rather than relive the many good aspects of the Kentucky Basketball program.
 My main answer is that while I generally don't like to dwell on the negative, I attempted to cover these topics because many of these issues simply are not covered anywhere else and some of the stories are important to tell.
 I could have put together material which illustrates the amazing accomplishments of such a storied program that is Kentucky Basketball, however much of this has been covered before in books, special edition memorabilia and videos spanning many decades.
-Most of this information is off the top of my head although I have gained much information from the Lexington Herald Leader Library along with other newspaper archives, magazines and books.
+Most of this information is off the top of my head although I have gained much information from the Lexington Herald Leader along with other newspaper archives, magazines and books.
 If you have any facts or statistics to support or disprove me, I would appreciate .

 Some Oldies but Goodies